Tracking performance

 Ultimately, nurturing should help win back deals.
 These metrics connect nurturing to business outcomes.

-Re-engaged Contacts
+Re-engaged contacts

 What it tells you: Whether nurtured contacts are progressing toward re-engagement.